Alfa Romeo Tonale 2026 review | A family SUV with Italian flair

 The CarGurus verdict

-The Alfa Romeo Tonale has done the admirable thing of managing to feel a bit different to everything else in a very crowded class.
-It’s got a bit more fizz to its handling while retaining a decent level of ride comfort, and it's being pitched as a very well equipped option.
-The fact it's available with both self-charging hybrid and plug-in hybrid powertrains also puts it in a good standing next to established alternatives.
+The Alfa Romeo Tonale manages the admirable trick of feeling a little different in a crowded class.
+It has a touch more fizz in the way it handles than many family SUVs, while still offering a decent level of ride comfort, and it comes well equipped across much of the range.
+The availability of both mild hybrid and plug-in hybrid powertrains also helps it stand up well against established alternatives.

 What is the Alfa Romeo Tonale?